 hence applying \cite[Proposition 2.6(iii)]{Pes-Zab2013} (with $U=H_\delta$ and $H=H_{\gamma}$) we obtain the statement of point 2. \end{proof}

-In the next proposition, we revisit \cite[Theorem 3.1]{Pes-Zab2013} in our setting.
+A first result in the same spirit of Proposition \ref{PropCarlo} is contained in \cite{Pes-Zab2013}, so below we are going to review such result in our context.
+Hence, in the next proposition, we revisit \cite[Theorem 3.1]{Pes-Zab2013} in our setting.
 We underline that we found some points in the proof of \cite[Theorem 3.1]{Pes-Zab2013} that are not completely clear to us.
 Consequently, we decided to prove it within our framework.
-In Remark \ref{ErZabPes}, after the proof, we listed some unclear points.\\ Finally, we note that the next proposition shows a regularity improvement for $\{L_A(t)\}_{t\geq 0}$, indeed, the process $\{L(t)\}_{t\geq 0}$ could be càdlàg in a larger space; see for instance Example \ref{ExPZ}.
+Note that our result is weaker that the corresponding result stated in \cite{Pes-Zab2013}.
+Indeed in Remark \ref{ErZabPes}, after the proof, we listed some unclear points about the proof in \cite{Pes-Zab2013}. \\ We stress again that we are showing a regularity improvement for $\{L_A(t)\}_{t\geq 0}$, indeed, the process $\{L(t)\}_{t\geq 0}$ might not be càdlàg in the same space where $\{L_A(t)\}_{t\geq 0}$ is càdlàg; see for instance Example \ref{ExPZ}.

 \begin{prop} Let $\delta\geq 0$ and $0\leq \eps\leq 1/4$.
-Assume that $\nu(H\backslash H_{\eps+\delta})=0$ and
+Assume that $\nu(H\backslash H_{\eps+\delta})=0$, $m =0$, and

 Then, for every $\gamma<\eps+\delta$, the process $\{L_A(t)\}_{t\geq 0}$ is a càdlàg process in $H_{\gamma}$ and